ombulabs/blog/_posts/2016-10-18-using-rspecs-documentation-format.markdown

 Using `rspec --format Fuubar`, you get a nice looking progress bar, as well as its coolest feature, insta-failing tests.
 With Fuubar, you don't have to wait until the build ends or until you ctrl+c out of RSpec, you get the failure result right away.
+If you don't care about the build finishing after the first failure, you can use RSpec's [fail fast](https://relishapp.com/rspec/rspec-core/docs/command-line/fail-fast-option) option instead.

 Since `--format Fuubar` doesn't show test descriptions by default, you can combine Fuubar with the documentation format, using `rspec --format Fuubar --format documentation`.
 This way, you get both the documentation format and insta-failing tests.
+If you prefer this formatting to RSpec's default formatting, remember you can always add the flag to your `.rspec` file.